sec3-service/reports/README.md

 ## Audit Reports

 Below is a non-exhaustive list of audits the [Sec3](https://www.sec3.dev/) security service team has conducted.
-We make the audit reports available here once our clients decide to publish them.
+We only make the audit reports available here once our clients decide to publish them.

 ### 2024